fusedio/fused-docs/docs/basics/core_concepts.md

 ### Generate endpoints with Workbench

-Once a UDF is saved in Workbench, the "Settings" tab of the editor will show code snippets that can be used to call the UDF from different environments.
+Once a UDF is saved in Workbench, the "Settings" tab of the editor shows code snippets that can be used to call the UDF from different environments.

 #### Shareable public endpoints